chiaraco/HABiC/README.md

 The script for homogenisation is available in [preprocessing.R](preprocessing.R) (with MatchMixer, the reference dataset (here, train dataset) is not modified, only the validation one).
 Train and external validation datasets after homogenisation and their associated sample annotations are available on Zenodo:

-METABRIC dataset was initially downloaded from https://www.cbioportal.org/study/summary?id=brca_metabric (data_expression_median.txt)
+METABRIC dataset was initially downloaded from https://www.cbioportal.org/study/summary?id=brca_metabric (data_expression_median.txt).
-Buffa dataset was initially downloaded from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22219 (GSE22219_non-normalized_data_mRNA.csv)
+Buffa dataset was initially downloaded from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22219 (GSE22219_non-normalized_data_mRNA.csv).
-Hatzis dataset initally downloaded from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE25055  (.CEL download then mas5 normalization)
+Hatzis dataset was initally downloaded from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE25055  (.CEL download then mas5 normalization).

 # License